WebOrigami/docs/content/async-tree/jsonKeys.md

 - index.html
 ```

-Here the `explore:` protocol creates a `SiteTree` instance which retrieves the route's keys defined in a `.keys.json` file.
+Here the `explore:` protocol creates a `SiteMap` instance which retrieves the route's keys defined in a `.keys.json` file.
 The `keys` function then asks that tree for the list of keys, which the ori CLI displays as the result of the command.

 You can also use ori to display the complete contents of all pages at a given route: